-Once the four Murata production lines are fully commissioned, the Board believes that the positive impact on the Company's sales and profitability will be transformational.
+The Board remains of the view that the installation of the additional production facilities at the Seven Hills facility will be transformational for the Company's sales and profitability.
 At full capacity, the lines will be able to produce around 4.8 million DMF or DMT products per year and more than 2.4 million DMH products per year, all at a much lower unit cost than the prismatic parts which the Company currently manufactures in Malaysia.
-While full production capacity loading is not expected to be reached immediately the Board is very pleased with the demand expressed by both pre-existing Murata customers and new customers.
-The aggregate level of these enquiries, some of which are more advanced than others, exceeds the full capacity of these production lines with the top 10 prospects exceeding 9 million units per annum.
-The Board expects that in the initial phase the key markets served will be the Company's traditionally strong markets in smart meters, security products and medical devices, together with new business in consumer products and Internet of Things (IoT) sensors.
-As demand builds, the Board will look at how to best grow sales, potentially by adding new capacity and/or new product lines.
+While full production capacity of the coating, DMF and DMT production lines has not yet been reached, the Board is very pleased with the demand expressed by both pre-existing Murata customers and new customers.

+Demand from the top 10 potential customers already exceeds the annual capacity of the production lines at the Seven Hills facility Orders and shipments for these products continue to increase.
+As the Board expected, the early product shipments have been to former Murata customers.
+The Board expects that more than 75% of Murata's former customers by value will be retained.
+These early sales have been for smart meters, security products and medical devices.
+Importantly, we are increasing new business in consumer products and Internet of Things (IoT) sensor applications.
+As demand builds, the Board will look at how to best grow sales, potentially by adding new capacity and/or new product lines, in line with the Company's plan.
+This includes the DMH line which is scheduled to be commissioned in 2022 subject to customer pull and available CAP-XX resources.
+Customer enquiries for DMH products are primarily for applications such as gaming, tracking, electronic shelf labels, medical devices, IoT sensors and smart credit cards.